 Before we get into the technical intricacies of magnetism, you should first know since when magnetism has been known to man at all, and thus since when it can be used for his purposes.
 One of the oldest objects that specifically uses magnetism is the compass.
 However, the principle behind it was already used before people knew about the exact background.
 Long before the birth of Christ, advanced peoples used so-called magnetic iron stones to determine the respective cardinal direction.

 It was finally the Roman poet Lucretius who named these stones after a landscape in Greece and thus gave them the characteristic name Magnesia.
-This eventually developed into the terms magnet and magnetism, which are still known today.
+From this eventually developed the terms known to this day Magnet and magnetism.

 In the Middle Ages, the properties of magnetism were first used to magnetize special metallic needles and to use them in a compass as we know it today.
 It was in particular the English naturalist Alexander Neckam who researched in this field and made corresponding records.